rcbops/openstack-ops/README.md

 The scripts listed inside the archive folder or for historical reasons keept in this folder until the the product, it was intended to be used for, completely was removed from operations like RPC4 (probably never dies).

-### Other content

-Some scripts are still linked in on top level in order not to break existing processes like rpc-support role of RPC-O until those gets updated

 Requirements